honno/honno.github.io/_includes/home/main-text.md

 to create cool things" spiel --- I'll let you decide if I succeed in that regard.

+I'm looking for a graduate role, UK or abroad  (my résumé is available [here](/assets/home/matthew-barber-cv-online.pdf) :)

 ## My projects

 * ### 2020